 “It turns out that teachers play a really big role for those kids, and often it's a teacher that pulls aside a young man or woman and says, ‘You're really good at this,’” she said.
 “I think teachers can open doors for students to get that kind of interest.”

 Dr. Alexander's remarkable research didn't stop at mere observations.
 She knew that teachers played a vital role in shaping young minds, yet many educators faced financial constraints that limited their opportunities.
+This pushed her to think about how she could continue to help as she became Dean of the College of Education and Human Development at Texas A&M University in 2015.

 “One of my goals as dean was to keep the cost down for the teachers that we were training,” she said.
 “I really try to partner with philanthropic organizations, with corporations, with other nonprofits and with private donors to try to keep the cost down through the creation of endowed scholarships.”